Applying Tuition Aid

 The schools you list on your FAFSA will electronically receive your FAFSA results within 3-5 business days.
 They will use your FAFSA information to determine the types and amounts of financial aid you may receive.

-You can list up to 10 schools at a time on your FAFSA.
-If you’re applying to more than 10 schools, here’s what you should do.
+You can list up to 20 schools at a time on your FAFSA.

-The FAFSA questions about untaxed income, such as child support, interest income, and veterans’ non-education benefits, may or may not apply to you.
-On the 2022-23 FAFSA, you’ll report 2020 tax or calendar year information when asked these questions.
-Find specific details that pertain to parents and students.
+The FAFSA questions about untaxed income, such as child support and interest income, may or may not apply to you.
+On the 2024-2025 FAFSA, you’ll report 2022 tax or calendar year information when asked these questions.
+View additional information.

 IMPORTANT: Misreporting the value of investments is a common FAFSA mistake.
 Please carefully review what is and is not considered a student investment and parent investment to make sure you don’t over- or under-report.
 You may be surprised by what can (and cannot) be excluded.

 Once our office receives your FAFSA we will begin to package you with the financial aid you are eligible to receive.
-Accepted PBA students are able to receive their award letters as early as November prior to their academic year start date.
 This process generally takes 2-3 weeks to complete and is dependent on all financial aid documents being submitted.
+For the 2024-2025 year, please note that the U.S. Department of Education has not yet released FAFSA information to colleges and universities.
+PBA expects to receive your FAFSA information in mid-March.

-For incoming students, please reach out to your Admissions Counselor with any questions regarding your financial aid offer.
+For new students, please contact your Admissions Counselor with any questions about the process of applying for financial aid.

-For returning students, contact the Financial Aid Office with any questions or concerns.
+Current students, please contact the Financial Aid Office with any questions.

 Your aid will be disbursed after the Office of the Registrar completes enrollment verification each semester.
 Your aid will first be applied to your tuition, fees, and miscellaneous charges.
 Any remaining aid on your account will be credit balance, or refund.
 Students receive their refunds approximately one month after classes have started (this is dependent on course enrollment - please contact our office for more information).